From Table Mountain to the Sea: A Cape Town Journey

 Cape Town is both a modern and vibrant coastal city surrounded and dominated by the iconic Table Mountain that is enormously breathtaking.
 This protracted mountain range with a flat top is just stunning, along with its beaches and the popular V&A Waterfront.
 There is a cable car that takes you to the top of the mountain.
 Unfortunately, during my stay it was undergoing maintenance which left me with no other option than to take a helicopter ride.
 I found the city to be very cosmopolitan, with strong multicultural influences from Africa, India and nearby Asian countries.

 I was only able to travel within the center district having visited only one neighborhood, Bo-Kaap.
 There are parts of Cape Town that are severely under distressed and where the crime rate remains a problem (much like in any other major city, including the US).
-I also was able to tour the area’s wineries and nearby communities.
+I also attended a tour of the area’s wineries and nearby communities.
 Below is a more descriptive summary of these and other activities during my stay.

 V&A Waterfront

-During my first two days, I walked over to the city’s major tourist attraction.
-This rather modern-day entertainment and shopping center situated on its oldest harbor facing Table Mountain is quite a fun place to be.
-It has a strong sustainable agenda on the development of all projects.
-I was pleased with the formation of Workshop 17, a unique yet significant large workplace hub for entrepreneurship that supports young innovators, micro entrepreneurs and artisans along with a strong community presence.
+During my first two days, I walked over to what is the city’s major tourist attraction.
+This rather modern-day entertainment and shopping center situated in its oldest harbor facing Table Mountain is quite a fun place to be.
+It has a strong sustainable agenda required of all development.
+I was very excited with the formation of Workshop 17, a unique yet significant large workplace hub for entrepreneurship that supports young innovators, micro entrepreneurs and artisans along with a strong community presence.
 It is hard not to shop there as the variety and quality of the products are impressive.
 Besides the hub, there are countless shops, restaurants, eateries, museums, galleries, boat rides and other entertainment at the waterfront.

 Museums

-I was able to attend three museums during my stay, starting with…
+I attended three museums during my stay starting with…

 South African Vineyards